nexto123/data-centric-cook-book/README.md

 * Add a recipe by clicking on the big '+' sign.
 * click on the image to have access to ingredients.
 2. Category page > You can add and delete categories
-* Click on a meal type to sort out the number of meals in the database.
+* Click on a meal type to sort out and display the number of items with that category in the database.